MyUNiDAYS/unidays-dotnet/README.md

 - WithUNiDAYSDiscountPercentage(`decimal`)
 - WithNewCustomer(`bool`)

 Only chain the values that you have been asked to provide.
-You do not need to use all these methods.
+You do not need to use all of these methods.

 The final call to be chained is `.Build()` which creates the object.

 #### Example

 ```csharp
 class Program